Biolife Health Center Health Technologies

 Noise Cancellation

-Noise-canceling headphones or noise-canceling headphones are headphones that reduce unwanted ambient sounds using active noise control.
-This is distinct from passive headphones which, if they reduce ambient sounds at all, use techniques such as soundproofing.
+Noise-canceling headphones are headphones that reduce unwanted ambient sounds using active noise control.
+This is distinct from passive headphones, which, if they reduce ambient sounds at all, use techniques such as soundproofing.
 A set of noise-canceling headphones will make your music sound far better than other headphones would in the same situations.
-Used for sound therapy or to sleep in a noisy environment.
+They are used for sound therapy or to sleep in a noisy environment.

 Sound Therapy